Paediatric chiropractor Williamstown

 For babies (0-12 months)

-- Cranial techniques (gentle pressure to release tension in the skull and jaw)
+- Cranial techniques (gentle pressure to release tension in the skull, jaw, and sutures)

-- Soft tissue release (light massage to tight muscles)
+- Soft tissue release (light massage targeting tight neck, shoulder, and spinal muscles)

-- Gentle spinal adjustments (tailored to your child’s size and comfort level)
+- Gentle spinal adjustments (tailored to your child’s size, age, and comfort level)

 - Stretching and mobility programs